phantomx999/Program-Design/HW/HW00/README.md

 From your own repository's directory, apply the following commands.

-    % git remote add upstream git@github.umn.edu/umn-csci-3081-F18/csci3081-shared-upstream
+    % git remote add upstream git@github.umn.edu:umn-csci-3081-F18/csci3081-shared-upstream.git
     % git remote -v

-**_What just happened?_** You a remote target to your local repository.
+**_What just happened?_** You added a remote target to your local repository.
 This will allow you to pull _support-code_ from the shared-upstream repository.
 Then, to verify it worked, you listed the remote targets that are currently available.
 You should see two sets of two: a fetch and push for origin (your repo) and a fetch and push for the shared-upstream repo.

+Now, let's add the _support-code_ branch to our local repository before getting what we need from shared-upstream.

+    % git checkout -b support-code

+**_What just happened?_** You did two things at once.
+First, you created a new local branch, called support-code.
+Second, you switch the branch you are in to the support-code branch.
+We'll show the difference in a moment.

+Now, get the student support code for Homework 0 by _pulling_ from the _support-code_ branch of the shared-upstream repository.

+    % git pull upstream support-code
+	% ls

+**_What just happened?_** You downloaded the contents of the shared-upstream branch into your local support-code branch.
+Listing the contents of the current directory now shows the existence of the HW/ directory.
+Within that directory is HW00/ and within that subdirectory are the files main.cpp, makefile, and README.md (which is the same file you're reading right now, just now there's a copy on your machine).

+[OPTIONAL]

+We're now in the support-code branch.
+Branches are useful for keeping _sets_ or _versions_ of your codebase separate.
+This is commonly used to separate good, clean working production code (_master_) from development versions (_develop_) and versions that individual developers are working on to fix a bug or add a feature (e.g., _bug_34_typos_everywhere).

+If you like, you can see the different by switching between the different branches, using the git checkout <branch_name> command.

+    % git checkout master
+	% ls

+Now, the file system represents the contents of the master branch, which we have not modified yet.
+Note that HW/ does not exist.

+    % git checkout support-code
+	% ls

+See that HW/ again exists.
+We'll be using these branches to our advantage in later homework and the project.

 ### Executing Homework Code and Pushing Results